Local government in the United States: Dillon's Rule

-Unlike the relationship of federalism that exists between the U.S. government and the states (in which power is shared), municipal governments have no power except what is granted to them by their states.
+Unlike the relationship of federalism that exists between the U.S. government and the states (in which power is shared), municipal governments have no power beyond what is granted to them by their states.
 This legal doctrine, called Dillon's Rule, was established by Judge John Forrest Dillon in 1872 and upheld by the U.S. Supreme Court in Hunter v.
 Pittsburgh, 207 U.S. 161 (1907), which upheld the power of Pennsylvania to consolidate the city of Allegheny into the city of Pittsburgh, despite the wishes of the majority of Allegheny residents.

-In effect, state governments can place whatever restrictions they choose on their municipalities (including merging municipalities, controlling them directly, or abolishing them outright), as long as such rules don't violate the state's constitution.
-However, Dillon's Rule does not apply in all states of the United States, because some state constitutions provide specific rights for municipalities and counties.
+In effect, state governments can place whatever restrictions they choose on their municipalities (including merging municipalities, controlling them directly, or abolishing them outright), as long as such rules do not violate the state's constitution.

+Home Rule

-State constitutions which allow counties or municipalities to enact ordinances without the legislature's permission are said to provide home rule authority.
+Dillon's Rule is the default rule, but some state constitutions and state statutes provide home rule authority for local governments.
+State constitutions and statutes which allow counties or municipalities to enact ordinances without the legislature's express permission are said to provide home rule authority.
 New Jersey, for example, provides for home rule.

-A state which is a Dillon's Rule state, but which also allows for home rule in specified circumstances, applies Dillon's Rule to matters or governmental units where home rule is not specifically authorized.
+Under home rule authority, local governments have implicit authority to govern themselves, unless specifically denied by the state.
+This is especially true of matters of local concern.